1.

 Explanation:B) Imatinib

-Dermatofibrosarcoma protuberans (DFSP) is a tumor that occurs of the dermis layer of the skin.
+Dermatofibrosarcoma protuberans (DFSP) is a tumor that occurs in the dermis layer of the skin.

 Up to 5% of these tumors can metastasize.
 These tumors can initially appear as a bruise or pimple.
 Over 90% are slow growing tumors.
 A subset of DFSP can harbor a high-grade sarcomatous component.

-The majority (>90%) will have t(17;22).
-This translocation fuses the collagen gene (COL1A1) with the platelet-derived growth factor (PDGF) gene; this results in a fusion protein that leads to a potent growth factor (PDGFRB).
+The majority (> 90%) of these tumors will harbor t(17;22).
+This translocation fuses the collagen gene (COL1A1) with the platelet-derived growth factor (PDGF) gene.
+This results in a fusion protein that leads to a potent growth factor (PDGFRB).

-The primary treatment is surgery to achieve negative margins.
+The primary treatment for patients who present with localized disease is surgery to achieve negative margins.
 Surgical approaches include:

 Excision with other forms of peripheral and deep en face margin assessment [PDEMA]